reikoNeko/SNAG/PITCHME.md

 https://gist.github.com/reikoNeko/236023a7c2d7f160ef6c0170306319d0

 ---
-#### You should know better by now
+#### Folks should know better by now
-Other common mid-tier CTF puzzles exploit well-known problems
+Other common CTF puzzles exploit well-known problems
+* Default passwords
 * Weak encryption schemes
 * SQL injection and Cross-site scripting
-* Default passwords
+* Unsanitized inputs

+If these seem contrived, WordPress fixed six XSS bugs in one patch this month.
-If these seem contrived, think about IoT devices, or companies still running Windows XP and Server 2008, RHEL 5, or Debian Wheezy.
+ Think about IoT devices, or companies still running post-End-of-Life operating systems.
 Have you been to https://www.shodan.io?

 ---
 #### A picture is worth...